OpenTermsArchive/contrib-versions/Coursera/Terms of Service.md

 Coursera also respects the trademark rights of others.
 Accounts with any other content that misleads others or violates another's trademark may be updated, suspended, disabled, or terminated by Coursera in its sole discretion.
 If you are concerned that someone may be using your trademark in an infringing way on our Services, please email us at copyright@coursera.org, and we will review your complaint.
 If we deem appropriate, we may remove the offending content, warn the individual who posted the content, and/or temporarily or permanently suspend or disable the individual’s account.

-Coursera Refund Policy
+Refund Policy

-_Effective as of May 15, 2018._
+_Effective as of January 1, 2020._

 For details on our refund deadlines and policies, please refer to the information below. note that our policies differ for subscription payments vs. one-time course and Specialization purchases, and that payment options may vary from one Service to another.
-Please also note that we treat violations of our Terms of Use and Honor Code very seriously, and we have no obligation to offer refunds to learners who are found to be in violation of these terms, even if their requests are made within the designated refund period.
-Similarly, we have no obligation to offer late refunds to learners who do not pass a course or Specialization, or who are otherwise unsatisfied with their final grade.
+Please also note that we treat violations of our Terms of Use and Honor Code very seriously, and we have no obligation to offer refunds to users who are found to be in violation of these terms, even if their requests are made within the designated refund period.
+Similarly, we have no obligation to offer late refunds to users who do not receive a passing mark in the Content Offering, or who are otherwise unsatisfied with their final grade.

 For more information about our refund process, including instructions for requesting a refund, please visit our Learner Help Center.

 For Month-to-Month Subscriptions

-Coursera does not offer refunds for payments made on a subscription plan.
+Coursera does not offer refunds for payments made on a month-month subscription plan.
 To avoid being charged during a free trial promotion, you must cancel your subscription before your 7-day free trial ends.
 If you complete a course during the free trial period, Coursera reserves the right to require you to pay for a one-month subscription in order to receive a Course and/or Specialization Certificate.

-Your subscription will continue on a month-to-month basis unless and until you cancel your subscription or the subscription is suspended or discontinued by Coursera.
+Your subscription will continue on a month-to-month basis unless and until you cancel or the subscription is suspended or discontinued by Coursera.
 For subscriptions to individual Specializations, Coursera will automatically discontinue your subscription at the end of the monthly period during which you earn a Specialization Certificate for the Specialization, unless you have subscribed through a third party marketplace that restricts Coursera's ability to do so -- e.g., in-app purchases through the Apple App Store.
 Please visit the third party marketplace for information regarding their policies.
 You must cancel your subscription before your monthly renewal date to avoid the next billing.

 If you cancel your subscription, cancellation will be effective at the end of the current monthly period. you will have continued access to your subscription for the remainder of that period, but you will not receive a refund.

-For 6-Month Subscriptions

-Coursera does not offer refunds for 6-month subscription payments.
-To avoid being charged during a free trial promotion, you must cancel your subscription before your 7-day free trial ends.

-Your subscription will continue for 6 months and then automatically renew unless and until you cancel your subscription or the subscription is suspended or discontinued by Coursera.

-If you cancel your subscription, you will continue to have access until the end of the 6-month period and will not be billed for the next billing cycle.

 For Coursera Plus

 To get a full refund of your Coursera Plus subscription payment, submit a refund request via the Learner Help Center within 14 days of your payment.
 Refunds will not be provided if requested after this 14-day period.

-Your Coursera Plus subscription will continue for 12 months and then automatically renew unless and until you cancel your subscription or the subscription is suspended or discontinued by Coursera.
+Your Coursera Plus subscription will continue for the subscription period identified at the time of your purchase and then automatically renew unless and until you cancel your subscription or the subscription is suspended or discontinued by Coursera.

-If you cancel your subscription after the first 14 days of your subscription period, you will continue to have access until the end of the 12-month subscription period and will not be billed for the next billing cycle.
+If you cancel your subscription after the first 14 days of your subscription period, you will continue to have access until the end of the subscription period and will not be billed for the next billing cycle.

-For Course and Specialization Purchases
+For One-time Course and Specialization Purchases

-If you cancel your paid enrollment for a course, Coursera will offer you a complete refund until 14 days after payment, or until you have earned your Course Certificate, whichever is earlier.
+If you cancel your paid enrollment for a standalone course, Coursera will offer you a complete refund until 14 days after payment, or until you have earned your Course Certificate, whichever is earlier.
 If you pre-enroll and pay for a course, Coursera will offer you a complete refund until 14 days after the course launches or until you have earned your Course Certificate, whichever is earlier.
 For avoidance doubt, once you have earned a Course Certificate with your payment, you are not eligible for a refund even if it is within 14 days.
 If you do not earn your Course Certificate within 180 days, your registration will expire and you will need to pay to re-enroll for the course.
-However, if you’re taking a course through your company or organization (e.g. Coursera for Business, Refugees or Government) then you can earn your certificate as long as your company's contract with Coursera is active and your access has not expired in accordance with the terms of that contract.
+However, if you’re taking a course through your company or organization (e.g. Coursera for BusinessCoursera for Governments or Organizations, Coursera for Refugees, or other Coursera Social Good programs ) then you can earn your certificate as long as your company's contract with Coursera is active and your access has not expired in accordance with the terms of that contract.
 Similarly, refunds and cancellations will also be governed by the terms of that contract between your organization and Coursera.

 If you cancel your one-time, paid enrollment for a Specialization, Coursera will offer you a complete refund until 14 days after payment, or until you earn a Course Certificate for any course in the Specialization, whichever is earlier.
 If you pre-enroll and pay for the Specialization, Coursera will offer you a complete refund until 14 days after the first course in the Specialization launches or until you have earned your first Course Certificate for any course in the Specialization, whichever is earlier.
 If you earned your first Course Certificate for any course in the Specialization within 14 days, you are not eligible for a refund.
 Unless otherwise indicated as part of the sign-up process, you have one year after you purchase a Specialization to complete the Specialization.

 Notwithstanding the foregoing, shorter refund periods may apply to specific courses and Specializations (e.g., for courses that are part of the UCI Professional Certificate in Applied Project Management, you will only be eligible for a full refund until seven days after your payment date).
 In these cases, the shorter period will be stated as part of the sign-up process for the course or Specialization.

+For Degree and MasterTrack Certificate Programs

+Refund policies for degree and MasterTrack certificate programs are established and administered by the university partner offering the program.
+Refund policies are communicated to students by Coursera’s university partners.

 For Other Paid Services